At-Will Employee FAQ's

 Many people are surprised to learn, whether from an employment contract or employee handbook, that they are an "at-will employee."
-This means that your employer can terminate you at any time, for any cause -- with or without notice.
-An employer has every right to walk up to an at-will employee and say, "I don't like that your favorite color is purple.
+This means that your employer can terminate you at any time, for any reason — with or without notice.
+An employer has the right to walk up to an at-will employee and say, "I don't like that your favorite color is purple.
 You're fired."
-There are very few, if any, remedies for you, unless your employer did something to violate your employee rights or broke labor laws.
+There are very few, if any, remedies for you unless your employer did something to violate your employee rights or broke labor laws.

-All states but one (Montana) have adopted laws that protect the employer in an at-will setup.
-That is, the employer does not have to have good cause to terminate your employment.
+All states but one (Montana) have adopted laws that protect the employer in at-will employment.
+In Montana, the employer does not have to have good cause to terminate your employment.
 Unless you signed some sort of employment contract that states you cannot be terminated without good cause, it is assumed that you are an at-will employee.

-If you are told, however, either during the hiring process or after accepting the job, that you are an at-will employee, your employer has every right to rely on that statement in a legal proceeding, as proof that you may be fired without cause.
+If you are told during the hiring process or after accepting the job, that you are an at-will employee, your employer can rely on that statement in a legal proceeding, as proof that you may be fired without cause.

 An employment contract is an agreement between the employer and the employee that outlines the basic details of the job.
-So long as the employee signs it, the contract is binding.
+When it is signed by the employee, the contract becomes binding.
 There are various types of employment contracts.
 Even within one company, different employees may be asked to sign different employment contracts, based on each employee's duties.
-Sometimes there is no written contract, but the contract is implied through an oral understanding or simply by the behavior of the employer and the employee.
+Sometimes there is no written contract but a contract is implied through an oral understanding or simply by the behavior of the employer and the employee.

 The typical employment contract includes the employee's start date, salary, and benefits.
 Other common elements that may or may not be on your employment contract are

 - Confidentiality agreements, or "non-disclosure agreements," where the employee promises not to share any information on secrets, processes, formulas, data, machinery usage, or how business is conducted.